particle-iot/docs/src/content/datasheets/asset-tracking/tracker-som-datasheet.md

 The AssetTracker SoM is a System-on-a-Module (SoM) with:

 - LTE Cat 1 (EMEAA) or LTE Cat M1 (North America) cellular modem
-- GNSS (supports GPS, SBAS, QZSS, GLONASS, BeiDou, and Galileo) with up to 1.8m accuracy and unteathered dead-reckoning
+- GNSS (supports GPS, SBAS, QZSS, GLONASS, BeiDou, and Galileo) with up to 1.8m accuracy and untethered dead-reckoning
-- Support for CAN bus
+- Support for CAN bus and 5V power for CAN devices
+- Built-in Inertial Measurement Unit (IMU)
 - Castellated module can be reflow soldered to your base board, and is available on an evaluation board or carrier board

 ### Features

  * GNSS u-blox Neo M8U for GNSS with on-board dead-reckoning for up to 1.8m CEP50 GPS accuracy
   * Supports GPS L1C/A, SBAS L1C/A, QZSS L1C/A, QZSS L1-SAIF, GLONASS L1OF, BeiDou B1I, Galileo E1B/C
+  * Support for battery-backup for almanac and ephemeris data
  * Quectel BG96-NA modem
   * LTE Cat M1 module for North America (United States, Canada, and Mexico)
   * 3GPP E-UTRA Release 13